rachelpac/letscollab/README.md

 # TECHNOLOGIES

-Materalize - Version 1.0.0, implemented using CDN and installed via npm
+Materalize - Version 1.0.0, implemented using CDN and installed via npm as the layout framework

-React - Version 17.0.1, implemented via npm using create-react-app
+React - Version 17.0.1, implemented via npm using create-react-app as the front end framework for the admin pages

 PHP - Version 7.4.12, implemented in the API code

-HTML, CSS, and JS
+HTML, CSS, and JS implemented in additional code added to front end

 # NAVIGATING THE APP
 Browse Collaborations - All users can browse started collaborations